oslabs-beta/indiK8or/README.md

 # indiK8or

-indiK8or is a Kubernetes Cluster Visualization Tool that will display your cluster metrics in real-time, it also provides the ability show security metrics by scanning your pods and display the vulnerabilities.
+indiK8or is a Kubernetes Cluster Visualization Tool that will display your cluster metrics in real-time, it also provides the ability show security metrics by scanning your pods and displaying the vulnerabilities.

 <img width="400" src="https://github.com/oslabs-beta/indiK8or/assets/112515781/049f991a-a41f-44ce-9018-79593beb97b1">
 <img width="400" src="https://github.com/oslabs-beta/indiK8or/assets/112515781/ce3e3b5a-220d-4f8f-966b-c5a0c84c594c">